jackmwolf/pcsstools/README.md

-The following figure highlights the information typically needed to perform regression analysis on a set of *m* phenotypes with *p* covariates when IPD is available, and the PCSS that are commonly needed to approximate this same model in `grass`.
+The following figure highlights the information typically needed to perform regression analysis on a set of *m* phenotypes with *p* covariates when IPD is available, and the PCSS that are commonly needed to approximate this same model in `pcsstools`.

 ![Data needed for analysis using IPD compared to that when using PCSS](./man/figures/IPDvsPCSS.png)

-Currently, `grass` supports the linear modeling of complex phenotypes defined via functions of other phenotypes.
+Currently, `pcsstools` supports the linear modeling of complex phenotypes defined via functions of other phenotypes.
 Supported functions include:

 -   linear combinations
     (e.g. *ϕ*<sub>1</sub>*y*<sub>1</sub> + *ϕ*<sub>2</sub>*y*<sub>2</sub>)